alvteren/react-form-validation/README.md

 - [License](#license)

 ## Features
-- Simple usage by using higher-order component.
+- Simple usage with help of higher-order component.
 - You define your own validation rules.
 - Support for both synchronous and asynchronous validations.
 - Automatically validates every input inside a form.
 Even the ones nested into another component.